hrimfisk/hrimfisk.github.io/experience/_posts/2022-02-16-save-plugin.md

   - Save entire arrays and structs, or store values individually
   - Easily retrieve stored data with less input
 * SaveGameEvents interface for ease of use and more control of the saving and loading process
-  - Event PreSave is triggered just before a game is saved
+  - Event PreSave
-  - Event PreLoad is triggered just before a game is loaded
+  - Event PreLoad
-  - Event PostSave is triggered right after a game is saved
+  - Event PostSave
-  - Event PostLoad is triggered right after a game is loaded
+  - Event PostLoad
-  - Event OnActorsSpawned is triggered after SpawnEachStoredAfter is called
+  - Event OnActorsSpawned
-  - Event OnNewSaveCreated is triggered when NewSaveGame is called
+  - Event OnNewSaveCreated
 * Project Settings entry allows you to customize how the plugin works
 * The system is fully accessible in C++ and can be extended as needed
 * 55 copies sold on the Unreal Marketplace as of 05/24/2024